What the Heck Are Non-Starchy Veggies, Anyway?Article posted in: South Beach Simple

 Vegetables in general are full of vitamins, minerals and fiber.
 Plus, they’re low in calories and contain no fat or cholesterol, making them something of a weight loss win-win.

 But, when it comes to carbs, not all veggies are created equal.
-Starchy veggies like carrots, beets, potatoes, parsnips, pumpkin, peas, corn and some assorted squashes tend to be a bit higher in carbohydrates, so while we encourage you to enjoy one or two servings of your favorites each day during Phase 2 and 3, we recommend you limit consumption of these options while you’re trying to lose weight.
+Starchy veggies like carrots, beets, potatoes, parsnips, pumpkin, peas, corn and some assorted squashes tend to be a bit higher in carbohydrates.
+While we encourage you to enjoy one or two servings of your favorites each day during your Weight Loss Phase, we recommend that you limit consumption of these options while you’re trying to lose weight.

 Non-starchy veggies, on the other hand, tend to be lower in carbs making them a great choice for those watching their waistlines.